Acoustics-based Active Control of Unsteady Flow Dynamics using Reinforcement Learning Driven Synthetic Jets: Conclusion

 In the second stage, we conducted tests with fixed jet velocity values to verify the results from the exploration stage.
 The results showed that DRL-controlled jet actuators successfully achieved a significant reduction in SPL.
 Test case 2, using higher jet velocities, demonstrated comparatively better noise reduction and quicker convergence.
 The SPL without any control has a mean value of ~73.5dB.
 With the test case 1, flow control brings it down to ~69dB which is roughly 6.91\% reduction.
 Similarly, in test case 2 it reduces to ~66.5 which is a remarkable 9.5\% drop.
 Similarly, the drag coefficient without any control was oscillatory with a mean value of ~3.15.
 With the test case 1, flow control brings down the drag coefficient to ~2.65 which is roughly a remarkable 15.9\% reduction.
 Similarly, the coefficient in test case 2 sees a reduction of 23.8\% to clock a mean of ~2.4.
 The lateral oscillation due to lift forces is also remarkably dampened.
 Additionally, the study also observed that the drag coefficient experienced oscillatory behavior but converged to a stable trend, indicating that the DRL approach effectively controls the flow dynamics very much positively.

+Although the present framework does not seek globally optimal control in the strict optimal-control sense, the DRL-guided strategy consistently identifies dynamically effective actuation regimes capable of reducing wake fluctuations, aerodynamic drag, and acoustic pressure levels.
+The results demonstrate the feasibility of acoustically informed reinforcement learning for adaptive wake stabilization under nonlinear flow conditions.
 This research underscores the potential of DRL algorithms with jet actuators, and sensor arrays as an add-on in active flow control.
 The findings open up new avenues for optimizing flow control in practical engineering applications and hold promise for reducing noise, drag, and enhancing the performance of various engineering systems.
 Future work in this area can explore more complex flow scenarios, further refine control strategies, and investigate the application of DRL in other engineering domains.
 The study serves as a stepping stone towards the integration of machine learning techniques for enhancing the efficiency and performance of active flow control systems.